Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Model

 Based on model~\eqref{eq:MARAC-model}, for the $(i,j)^{\rm{th}}$ element of $\matX_t$, the MARAC$(P,Q)$ specifies the following model:

-where each autoregressive term is associated with a rank-$1$ coefficient matrix determined by the specific rows from $\matA_p,\matB_p$ and each non-spatial auxiliary covariate is associated with a coefficient vector that is location-specific, i.e. $[\tenG_{q}]_{ij:}$.
+where each autoregressive term is associated with a rank-$1$ coefficient matrix determined by the specific rows from $\matA_p,\matB_p$, and each non-spatial auxiliary covariate is associated with a coefficient vector that is location-specific, i.e., $[\tenG_{q}]_{ij:}$.
 It now becomes more evident from~\eqref{eq:MARAC-element-model} that the auxiliary vector covariates enter the model via an elementwise linear model.
 The autoregressive term utilizes $\matA_p,\matB_p$ to transform each lag-$p$ predictor in a bi-linear form.
-Using such bi-linear transformation greatly reduces the total amount of parameters in that each lagged predictor that required $M^{2}N^{2}$ parameters previously now only requires $M^{2}+N^{2}$ parameters.
+Using such a bi-linear transformation greatly reduces the total number of parameters of the autoregressive term from $O(M^{2}N^{2})$ to $O((M^{2}+N^{2}))$.
+When the spatial dimensions $M, N$ are high, one can further reduce the dimensionality by assuming $\matA_p,\matB_p$ are low-rank matrices~\citep{xiao2022reduced}, or the tensors with frontal slices being $\matA_p,\matB_p$ are low-rank~\citep{wang2022high}.
+Apart from low-rank structure, one could also constrain the autoregressive coefficients to generate smooth predictions via restricting $\matA_p,\matB_p$ to be matrices with a banded structure~\citep{guo2016banded,hsu2021matrix}.
+However, these configurations would significantly complicate the modeling and theoretical analysis and result in additional model selection problems.
+Furthermore, in our satellite imaging data, the dependency structure can be arbitrary (among spatial locations).
+Thus, we do not want to be constrained by any assumptions.
+In this paper, we keep a more straightforward setup and put no constraints on $\matA_p,\matB_p$ while acknowledging that additional constraints can benefit the computational efficiency under high-dimensional settings.
+Additionally, we consider a setting where $D$, the dimension of the auxiliary covariates $\vecz_t$, is fixed instead of growing with $M$ and $N$.
+This setup greatly simplifies the theoretical analysis and reflects the application scenario where one has a fixed set of auxiliary predictors but a matrix-valued data with growing spatial resolution.

 For the tensor coefficient $\tenG_q$, we assume that it is spatially smooth.
 More specifically, we assume that $[\tenG_{q}]_{ijd}$ and $[\tenG_{q}]_{uvd}$ are similar if $s_{ij},s_{uv}$ are spatially close.
 Formally, we assume that each $[\tenG_{q}]_{d}$, i.e. the coefficient matrix for the $d^{\rm{th}}$ covariate at lag-$q$, is a discrete evaluation of a function $g_{q,d}(\cdot): [0,1]^{2}\mapsto\mathbb{R}$ on $\setS$.
 Furthermore, each $g_{q,d}(\cdot)$ comes from an RKHS $\RKHS$ endowed with the spatial kernel function $k(\cdot,\cdot)$.
 The spatial kernel function specifies the spatial smoothness of the functional parameters $g_{q,d}(\cdot)$ and thus the tensor coefficient $\tenG_{q}$.